Vxrtrauter/fileManagerBot/README.md

 - Make sure to replace commane and fileName with the correct command and fileName

 ### Permissions
-Add the following code to your Command to prevent unwanted usage of your Bot
+Add the following code to your Command to prevent unwanted usage of your command.
 ```py
 if not await has_required_role(interaction.user):
     await interaction.followup.send("You do not have permission to execute this command.")